emosher/declarative-tap/README.md

 1. (OPTIONAL) Customize the list of developer namespaces you want created in [tap-values-full-input.yml](config-full/tap-values-full-input.yml).

-1. (OPTIONAL) AFTER DEPLOYMENT, if you want to view image scan results in tap-gui, you need to provide a service account token.
+1. (OPTIONAL) AFTER DEPLOYMENT, if you want to view image scan results in tap-gui, you need to create a service account (done with [this folder](additional/enable-cve-in-tap-gui/)) and provide the service account token.
 See the value `metadata_svc_account_token` in [tap-install-secrets.yml.tpl](gitops/tap-install-secrets.yml.tpl) for where do to this.

 ### Deploy
 You are now ready to apply the GitOps configuration: